-Measures implemented by Intellectual Property Offices around the world in response to the COVID-19 pandemic
+Measures implemented by Intellectual Property Offices and Courts around the world in response to the COVID-19 pandemic

 23 March 2020

-As the COVID-19 pandemic continues, Intellectual Property Offices around the world have implemented various measures to accommodate for inevitable disruptions caused by the outbreak.
-The pandemic is a rapidly changing situation, and this article will be subject to change as Intellectual Property offices continue to make announcements.
-The information may not be complete for all offices.
+As the COVID-19 pandemic continues, Intellectual Property Offices and Courts around the world have implemented various measures to accommodate for inevitable disruptions caused by the outbreak.
+The pandemic is a rapidly changing situation, and this article will be subject to change as Intellectual Property offices and Courts continue to make announcements.
+The information may not be complete for all offices/courts.
 We will update on a rolling basis.

 The Benelux Union – Benelux Office for Intellectual Property (BOIP)

 On 20 March 2020, BOIP announced that from 16 March 2020 until a date where the BOIP determine that staff can work reasonably again ("BAU date"), BOIP will not withdraw any requests or procedures because a deadline has not been met.
 At present, the BAU date is set for 25 May 2020.
 This also applies to opposition proceedings.
 An additional period of one month will be given for all requests and procedures for which current deadlines have expired between 16 March 2020 and the BAU date, or for which deadlines are less than one month on BAU date.
 This month will be counted from the BAU date.
 As a result, the register may not reflect the accurate status of certain trademarks during this period.
 BOIP will not be able to communicate a new time limit for all individual requests and proceedings during this time.

 BOIP have confirmed that the announcement does not apply to actions at the Benelux Court of Justice, including the deadlines for appeal against decisions from the BOIP.
 Further, priority deadlines do not fall under this extension at present.